🧠 Cognitive Block

 Criterion 2: Audience Adequacy

-Question: Would the target reader understand and be able to act?
+Question: Would the target reader grasp it and be able to act?

-The question here is whether the intended audience would understand, not whether everyone would like it.
-This criterion requires defining the audience before drafting.
-If we struggle to describe our reader in specific terms (their background knowledge, their needs, their context), we lack the information to evaluate whether the piece works for them.
+The test is whether the target audience would grasp it.
+Not whether all people would like it.
+This means we must define the audience before drafting.
+If we cannot describe our reader in clear terms (what they know, what they need, where they are), we lack the info to judge if the piece works for them.

 Criterion 3: Revision Trajectory

-Question: Are recent changes improving or merely altering?
+Question: Are recent changes making it better or just different?

-Productive revision follows a trajectory: structural changes → paragraph-level adjustments → sentence refinement → word choices.
-When changes become word-level swaps without meaning change, we have hit diminishing returns.
-Research suggests that quality improvements plateau after the third full revision pass.[9]
+Good revision follows a path: big structural changes, then paragraph tweaks, then sentence fixes, then word choices.
+When changes become word swaps with no shift in meaning, we have hit the point of low returns.
+Research shows quality gains plateau after the third full revision pass.[9]

 Criterion 4: Time Investment

-Question: Is additional time justified by the stakes?
+Question: Is more time worth it given the stakes?

-A blog post for fifty readers should not receive the same scrutiny as a grant proposal for $500,000.
-We match effort to consequence.
-We pre-set time limits based on project type.
-When we have exceeded a reasonable allocation for the stakes involved, continuing revision wastes cognitive resources.
+A blog post for fifty readers should not get the same care as a $500,000 grant bid.
+We match effort to impact.
+We set time limits by project type in advance.
+When we have passed a fair time limit for the stakes at hand, more revision wastes brain power.

 Decision Matrix